evil-mind-evil-sword/tissue/README.md

 # tissue

-Fast, local issue tracker for agent workflows.
-Uses SQLite for queries and an append-only JSONL log for sync.
+Extremely fast and portable local issue tracker for agents.

+- Uses SQLite for queries and an append-only JSONL log for sync.
 - Source of truth: `.tissue/issues.jsonl` (commit this to GitHub).
 - Local cache: `.tissue/issues.db*` (ignored by `.tissue/.gitignore`).